 Whether you look forward to rolling up your sleeves and digging into your finances or avoid these chores like the plague, regular attention is essential to good financial health.
 There are plenty of standard exercises to keep your finances firm and fit, but why not treat your money to a quarterly day at the spa?

-As you think about how to manage money better this year, make a New Year’s resolution to reward your money for working hard for you.
+As you consider better ways to manage your money, make sure you relax a bit and reward your money for working hard for you.

 Use the menu below every three months for an exquisite afternoon of metaphorical white towels and cucumber water to refresh your money’s potential.
 Nobody said better money habits have to be boring.